-The extent to which the TPP will further destabilize existing tobacco control policies is unknown, largely because negotiation of trade rules and tobacco industry activity in the trade arena occur in secret, outside of public scrutiny.
-Analysis of the Intellectual Property Chapter draft of the TPP that was made public in 2014 found multiple potential threats to tobacco-control measures, and the sovereign ability of nations to protect public health from tobacco-related disease and death.4
+Recently, tobacco companies have accelerated their use of trade rules to attempt to delay and reverse tobacco control measures in the U.S., Australia, Uruguay, Norway, and Ireland.
+The negotiation of trade rules and tobacco industry activity in the trade arena takes place in secret, outside of public scrutiny.
+Recent analysis of the Intellectual Property Chapter draft of the TPP that was made public found potential threats to tobacco-control measures, and the sovereign ability of nations to protect public health from tobacco-related disease and death.4

-Only through appropriate Congressional oversight will we ensure that the TPP does not undermine the right and ability of the U.S. or participating countries from exercising their domestic sovereignty in order to adopt or maintain measures to protect public health, including reducing tobacco use and to prevent the harm it causes to public health.
+The TPP must not undermine the right and ability of the U.S. or participating countries from exercising their domestic sovereignty in order to adopt or maintain measures to protect public health, including reducing tobacco use and to prevent the harm it causes to public health.